Tips to Make Your Spots Last Longer

 Be Stealthy - For You and the Spot

 We also want to make sure we are not increasing foot traffic to a spot.
 If you're at a new spot everyday for a week, you're more likely to run into someone who cares than if you only went once-a-week or even once-a-month.
 Take into account other people you've shared the spot with too; this is often the thing that causes the spot to get sealed up.
 You might be going once-a-week, but Billy is going every Tuesday and Wednesday, and Shelly is going almost everyday when shes not working.
 Increased traffic to spots always has a negative effect on them.
+Its not just property owners too, its also scrappers and unhoused folks too.
+If you're careless about whos watching you enter an abandoned building, you might return a week later to find things more of a mess than last time, or even sealed.

 When entering or exiting a spot, also take care to make sure you aren't lingering.
 Get in and get out.
 There have been many times where we've been spotted getting into a bando because we lingered and next time we visited, theres a guy living inside or scrappers have hit the spot hard.